A Comprehensive Guide to Staining Concrete Pavers: Step-by-Step Instructions and Helpful Tips

 Always test the stains on a small, hidden portion of your pavers before proceeding with the entire project.

-To transition the color of red pavers to gray, you’ll need a paver stain or tinted sealer in a gray shade.
+To change the color of red pavers to gray, you’ll need a paver stain or tinted sealer in a gray shade.
 Begin by cleaning the paver surface thoroughly to eliminate any dirt or dust.
 Follow the manufacturer’s instructions to prepare the stain or sealer, then apply it uniformly over the pavers in a circular motion.
 If using a paint roller, ensure even application.
 Let the stain dry completely before adding additional layers to reach your preferred shade of gray.
 Lastly, seal the pavers to protect the color and prolong the surface lifespan.

 What's the Best Stain for Pavers?